LOWEST PRICE GUARANTEE

 Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster (4 divers per DM), tanks, weights and weightbelts, torch, local hotel transfers.

-Optional extras: Alcoholic drinks, nitrox fills for enriched air certified divers (if you provide advance notice, USD 8 per tank), dive computer, dive insurance.
+Optional extras: Alcoholic drinks, nitrox fills for enriched air certified divers (if you provide advance notice), dive computer, dive insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: MV Sea World I departs from Ranong at 1:30 pm.
 Many guests fly in and out of Ranong on short direct flights to Bangkok.
 A Ranong hotel pick up is available at 11 am and boarding is at noon.
 A minibus transfer from Phuket to Ranong is also available on request and takes around 6 hours.
 Alternatively you can fly to Surat Thani from where you can take a bus (3 hours).
 The last dive of all trips will be at around 12:00 noon on the last day of the trip.
 The boat arrives back in Ranong at 4 pm.
 Please wait at least 18 hours before flying after diving.